 What is a cover line?

-A cover line is the horizontal line that you draw (or your app draws) to divide your low pre-ovulatory temperatures from your high post-ovulatory temperatures.
+A cover line is a horizontal line that you draw (or your app draws) to divide your low pre-ovulatory temperatures from your high post-ovulatory temperatures.
 You draw the cover line after you’ve ovulated and it shows the clear distinction between your low temperatures before ovulation and your high temperatures after ovulation.

 For the most part, when a woman has ovulated there is an obvious thermal shift that is easy to identify.
 A sustained thermal shift above the cover line confirms that you’re ovulated.
 Ovulation only happens on one day in a cycle.
 Women may release more than one egg during their cycle, but only within the same 12-24 hour period.
 After ovulation happens progesterone levels rise and suppress ovulation for the rest of the cycle.